-Today we want to discuss some of the reasons why grieving the death of a spouse, fiancé, girlfriend, boyfriend, or significant other can be difficult.
+Today we want to discuss some of the reasons why grieving the death of a spouse, fiancé, girlfriend, boyfriend, or significant other is difficult.
 We aren’t going to tell you how to grieve these losses, because we don’t really believe ‘type’ of loss dictates a certain way of coping.
 However, we do know that these types of losses can present very specific barriers, stumbling blocks, and secondary losses.

 Of note for people who don’t regularly read WYG: we have linked some of these to past posts which go much further in depth on the topic.
 Also, we are going to use the term ‘partner’ and ‘significant other’ for the purposes of this article because they apply broadly, that’s our thought process and we’re sticking to it.
 Thanks to our readers whose input went into writing this article.

 We recently wrote a post about grieving the death of a best friend.
 Afterwards many people commented that their partner was their best friend, which made their loss feel two-fold.

 Who was the first person you’d call when something happened?
 It didn’t have to be a big something, like an emergency, it could have been a small something, like someone annoying you at work.
 For many of you, your significant other was the one person who knew how long to let you vent and how to calm you down.
 In fact, there are times when you still pick up the phone to call them after a terrible day, only to be reminded that they are gone.